llmrb/llm/README.md

 llm.rb is a lightweight library that provides a common interface and set of functionality for multiple Large Language Models (LLMs).
-It is designed to be simple, flexible, and easy to use &ndash; and it has been implemented with no dependencies outside Ruby's standard library.
+It is designed to be simple, flexible, and easy to use &ndash; and it has been implemented with zero dependencies outside Ruby's standard library.

 ## Examples